16gs24/2018-MMA-Text-Analytics/index.md

 -----------------

 -   This project was produced for the Text Analytics Workshop for the Winter 2018 Masters of Management Analytics Cohort at Queen's University
--   The goal from the outset was to use text analytics techniques developed in class to examine jobs companies have posted on Indeed in Toronto and employ techniques discussed in class including document clustering, topic modelling, and visualization.
+-   The goal from the outset was to use text analytics techniques developed in class to examine jobs companies have posted on Indeed in Toronto and employ techniques discussed in class including some of tokenization, data cleaning, document clustering, topic modelling, and visualization.

 Project Rationale
 -----------------

 -   A open sourced project working with real world data was desired
 -   Other projects can be found scraping DS/Analytics jobs from Indeed.
 Typically word frequencies for keywords like Python or Hadoop are calculated
--   Moving beyond that, we were interested in topic modelling and how the choice of words signals relationships between roles
+-   Moving beyond that, we were interested in clustering and how the choice of words signals relationships between roles, as well as how skills relate, not just their frequency
 -   Job postings fit the 'bag of words' or ngram approach taught in class.
-Not many employers say **"We don't want someone who knows Python"**
+Not many employers say *"We don't want someone who knows Python"*

 Gathering Data
 --------------